Why Fight Mother Nature, When You

 Growing Tomatoes ‘Italian-Grandfather-style’.
 Fruit Sets in Fat Clusters Along the Stake

 The biggest problem with using chemicals in the garden is this: Chemicals simplify ecosystems.
-Use a nitrate salt fertilizer or an herbicide, and kiss the beneficial fungi in your soil goodbye.
+Use a nitrate salt fertilizer or an herbicide, and kiss the beneficial fungi (the ones that help control pathogens) in your soil goodbye.
 Earthworm populations dive—literally—as they head for the subsoil or out of the garden.

 Click to Enlarge